grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Be fuckin' easier to just run a long hose up to the fuckin' _Prospect's_ fuckin' fuel pumps.
 Won't have to fuck around with the trim as much."
 Put in Chips.

 "If you think that will work, it sounds OK to me."
 Said Hemi.
-"Syl, you want to weigh in with anything?"
+"Sylvia, you want to weigh in with anything?"

 "This fucking project is all you, Hem'."
 Said Captain Percy.